epklein/epklein.github.io/_posts/2025Q4/2025-10-26-problem-solving-swe.md

 Problem-solving is at the heart of [software engineering](/swe).
 Whether debugging a production issue, designing a new system, or optimizing performance, the ability to approach challenges methodically and effectively distinguishes exceptional engineers.

 In tech companies, where complexity scales rapidly and novel challenges emerge daily, strong problem-solving skills are non-negotiable.
-Yet, for many engineers it is challenging to define what "good" problem-solving looks like or how to develop these capabilities systematically.
+Yet, for many engineers, it is challenging to define what "good" problem-solving looks like or how to develop these capabilities systematically.
 Without a clear framework, it's difficult to assess growth, identify development areas, or set meaningful career goals.

-In this post I share my perspective on the varying levels of problem-solving competency for software engineers within tech companies.
+In this post, I share my perspective on the varying levels of problem-solving competency for software engineers within tech companies.
 By breaking down this skill into actionable levels — from beginner to expert — I aim to provide a framework that [software engineering managers](/mgmt/sem/sem-role) (SEMs) can use to assess and develop their team's problem-solving capabilities.

-This is similar to the work I've previously done for [Effective Communication](/effective-communication-swe), which at some point in the future I'll compile together with other skills to form a guide for software engineering competencies.
+This is similar to the work I've previously done for [Effective Communication](/effective-communication-swe), which I'll compile with other skills at some point in the future into a guide for software engineering competencies.

 This structure can be integrated into career ladders, supporting personal development and career progression.
 It can help engineers identify growth opportunities and set clear goals, fostering an environment where challenges are approached confidently and systematically, and product development thrives.